 1. The name of the Council is the Council of the Faculty of Social Sciences and Humanities, henceforth referred to as the Council.

 1. The Council determines the academic, administrative and organizational policy of the Faculty of Social Sciences and Humanities, except for those matters which are in conflict with the authority of the Board of Governors or with the existing collective agreement between the Board of Governors and the Lakehead University Faculty Association.

 2. Outside the Council, the Faculty of Social Sciences and Humanities is officially represented by the Dean of Social Sciences and Humanities or designate.

 3. Decisions taken by the Council on matters under the authority of Senate are subject to the approval of Senate.

 a.
 Dean of Social Sciences and Humanities (non-voting);

 c.
 Administrative Assistant to the Dean of Social Sciences and Humanities (non-voting);

 d.
-Full-time members of the University Faculty from the following Departments/Schools and programs: Criminology; English; History; Indigenous Learning; Interdisciplinary Studies; Languages; Media Studies; Music; Northern Studies; Outdoor Recreation, Parks and Tourism; Philosophy; Political Science; Social Justice Studies; Sociology; Visual Arts; and Women’s Studies.
+Full-time members of the University Faculty from the following Departments/Schools and programs: Criminology; English; Gender and Women's Studies; History; Indigenous Learning; Interdisciplinary Studies; Languages; Media, Film and Communications; Music; Northern Studies; Outdoor Recreation, Parks and Tourism; Philosophy; Political Science; Social Justice Studies; Sociology; and Visual Arts.

 e.
 One student registered in Faculty programs appointed annually by the Lakehead University Student Union; and